A couple of years ago, I wrote about “Six Types of Books in My Library.” In summary, this is how I view my books on my bookshelves:

 - Books That Seemed Like a Good Idea: I’ll never get around to reading them.

-While we can’t guarantee that our books will end up in the “worth keeping” category, we can increase the likelihood through careful writing and rewriting, listening to feedback from critique partners and beta-readers, hiring a copy-editor, and paying for professional cover design and interior layout.
+While we can’t guarantee that the books we write will end up in the “worth keeping” category, we can increase the likelihood through:

 May your next book be one that people actually read and then keep to read again.